open-telemetry/opentelemetry-specification/specification/library-guidelines.md

 Because API and SDK package version numbers are not coupled, every API and SDK package release MUST clearly mention the Specification version number that they implement.
 In addition, if a particular version of SDK package is only compatible with a specific version of API package, then this compatibility information must be also published by OpenTelemetry client authors.
 OpenTelemetry client authors MUST include this information in the release notes.
 For example, the SDK package release notes may say: "SDK 0.3.4, use with API 0.1.0, implements OpenTelemetry Specification 0.1.0".

-_TODO: How should third party library authors who use OpenTelemetry for instrumentation guide their end users to find the correct SDK package?_
+_TODO: How should third-party library authors who use OpenTelemetry for instrumentation guide their end users to find the correct SDK package?_

 ### Performance and Blocking